Presentations of Schutzenberger groups of minimal subshifts

-Every finitely generated projective profinite group has a finite presentation~\cite{Lubotzky:2001} (as a profinite group).
-Hence, by the previously mentioned result obtained by Rhodes and Steinberg, every finitely generated closed subgroup of a free profinite semigroup has some finite presentation.
-Yet, the conjecture is finer since it entails the decidability of whether a finite group is a continuous homomorphic image of~$G(\varphi)$ (Corollary~\ref{c:special-presentation->decidable}).
-On the other hand, in case $\varphi$ induces an automorphism of~$G(\varphi)$, we may always replace $\Phi$ in~(\ref{eq:presentation}) by a continuous endomorphism of the free profinite group on~$X$ to obtain a presentation of~$G(\varphi)$ (Proposition~\ref{p:general-presentation}).
+By a result of Lubotzky and Kov\'acs~\cite{Lubotzky:2001}, every finitely generated projective profinite group has a finite presentation as a profinite group, and indeed a presentation of the form~\eqref{eq:presentation} for some continuous endomorphism $\Phi$ of the profinite group freely generated by~$X$.
+Hence, by the previously mentioned result of Rhodes and Steinberg, every finitely generated closed subgroup of a free profinite semigroup has such a presentation.
+But, to be able to use a presentation of the form~\eqref{eq:presentation}, for instance to determine whether a given finite group is a (continuous) homomorphic image of the profinite group so presented, one needs to be able to verify the relations in a finite group, which imposes some computability requirements on~$\Phi$.
+The problem proposed by the first author in 2005 already addressed this concern, proposing a suitable choice for~$\Phi$.